ConsultingMD/schlepper/README.md

 has completed successfully.
 Any return value other than `true` will signal to the task runner that this task has not completed successfully, and will not be marked as successful.

+The class constant `USE_TRANSACTION` is optional and defaults to `true`.
+If set to `false`, the task won't run in a transaction, and returning false will not roll anything back.

 Also take note of the instance variable `@failure_message`.
 Setting this to something descriptive if your task fails provides meaningful output to the person running the task.